arader/zshadow/README.md

 that contains the configuration options necessary to send your snapshots to it.

 ### Local replication
-The simplest form of replication is to replicate datasets to the local machine.
+The simplest form of replication is to the local machine.
 The only option needed is the name of the local dataset that the replications should be stored in:

     root@host:/ # zshadow create local-mirror -s local -o target=vault/shadows

 The above created a tag named **local-mirror** using the **local** scheme.
 The only option provided is the target dataset for sends.
-In this example sending the local dataset 'tank/myfiles' will result in teh sanpshot being replicated to 'vault/shadows/tank/myfiles' on the local machine.
+In this example sending the local dataset 'tank/myfiles' will result in the snapshot being replicated to 'vault/shadows/tank/myfiles' on the local machine.

 ### Remote replication
 For replication snapshots to a remote machine, **ssh** is used as the mechanism for gettings bits from your local machine to the remote host.
-To that end, a tag using **ssh** is going to a few more options than datasets that are being replicated locally:
+To that end, a tag using **ssh** is going to require a few more options than datasets that are replicated locally:

     root@host:/ # zshadow create UK-mirror -s ssh -o target=vault/shadows \